 Destination port (service object) The Add button allows you to add services objects database.
 To modify a service, select the line to be modified and make changes.
 Use the Delete button to delete the selected service.
-Use the Delete button to delete the selected service.

-Check URL encoding By selecting this option, the filter policy cannot be bypassed.
-Traffic sent to the server Add authenticated user to HTTP header If the external HTTP proxy requires user authentication, the administrator can select this option to send data regarding the user (collected by the firewall's authentication module) to the external proxy.
-Explicit proxy The explicit pro requests direct xy allows referencing the firewall's proxy in a browser and sending HTTP ly to it.
-Enable "Proxy- The browser will prompt the user to authenticate through a message window and the connection information will be relayed to the firewall via the HTTP header.
-Authorization" (HTTP 407) 'authentication NOTE The "Proxy-Authorization" (HTTP 407) authentication method via the browser does not allow the SSL (certificates) and SPNEGO methods as they do not involve the authentication portal, even though it needs to be enabled.
+By selecting this option, the filter policy cannot be bypassed. server If the external HTTP proxy requires user authentication, the administrator can select this option to send data regarding the user (collected by the firewall's authentication module) to the external proxy. exy allows referencing the firewall's proxy in a browser and sending HTTP sly to it.
+The browser will prompt the user to authenticate through a message window and the connection information will be relayed to the firewall via the HTTP header.
+NOTE The "Proxy-Authorization" (HTTP 407) authentication method via the browser does not allow the SSL (certificates) and SPNEGO methods as they do not involve the authentication portal, even though it needs to be enabled.
+For further information, refer to the help for the Authentication module, in the section "Transparent or explicit HTTP proxy and Multi-user networks" ,